 Automatic Selection of Data Storage Time

-In attempt to reduce the calibration time and measurement optimization time, the project development usually requires automatic selection data storage time.
-That said, two factors are taken into consideration: data averaging interval by voltmeters and timeout before voltmeters indications recording.
+In attempt to reduce the calibration time and measurement optimization time, the project development usually requires automatic selection data storage time, in which case, two factors are taken into consideration: data averaging interval by voltmeters and the delay before voltmeters indications recording.